kubernetes-hy/kubernetes-hy.github.io/data/registration.md

 Please note!

 · Credits for the course are only available to those students who have successfully enrolled on the course through the Open University and have completed the course according to the instructions.

-*Electronic enrollment is available if you meet one of the following criteria:

-· You have a Finnish personal identity number (format: xxxxxxxx-xxxx), or an online banking ID, or

-· you are a student at the University of Helsinki, or

-· you are a student at a [HAKA member institution](https://wiki.eduuni.fi/display/CSCHAKA/Members+and+partners)